vmware-labs/multi-tenant-persistence-for-saas/docs/DOCUMENTATION.md

-    ErrNoAuthContext     = ErrBaseDb.With("Permission denied because authContext is missing") ErrNoUserContext     = ErrBaseDb.With("Permission denied because userInformation is missing") ErrUserNotAuthorized = ErrBaseDb.With("User is not authorized to access this API") )
+    ErrNoAuthContext     = ErrBaseDb.With("Permission denied because authContext is missing") ErrNoUserContext     = ErrBaseDb.With("Permission denied because userInformation is missing") ErrUserNotAuthorized = ErrBaseDb.With("User is not authorized to access this API") ErrMissingInstanceId = ErrBaseDb.With("Instance ID is not configured in the context") )
 ```